Combinatorics on words

-Combinatorics on words is a fairly new field of mathematics, branching from combinatorics, which focuses on the study of words and formal languages.
-The subject looks at letters or symbols, and the sequences they form.
-Combinatorics on words affects various areas of mathematical study, including algebra and computer science.
-There have been a wide range of contributions to the field.
-Some of the first work was on square-free words by Axel Thue in the early 1900s.
-He and colleagues observed patterns within words and tried to explain them.
-As time went on, combinatorics on words became useful in the study of algorithms and coding.
-It led to developments in abstract algebra and answering open questions.
+Combinatorics on words is a subfield of mathematics focused on the study of words and formal languages, which are (usually finite) strings of symbols from an arbitrary set (an "alphabet") and sets of words, respectively.
+The field has implications in various areas of mathematical study, notably algebra and theoretical computer science.
+Combinatorics on words became useful in the study of algorithms and coding.

+History

+Combinatorics on words is considered a relatively young area of mathematics.
+The subject originated with foundational work published by Axel Thue on square-free words, infinite words, and repetitions in the early 1900s and enjoyed some major results by Emil Post in the middle of the century.
+However, most research in the field has occurred since the 1980s.

+The international conference WORDS, which has occurred biannually since 1997, focuses on combinatorics on words.

 Definition

 Combinatorics is an area of discrete mathematics.
 Discrete mathematics is the study of countable structures.
 These objects have a definite beginning and end.
 The study of enumerable objects is the opposite of disciplines such as analysis, where calculus and infinite structures are studied.
 Combinatorics studies how to count these objects using various representations.
 Combinatorics on words is a recent development in this field that focuses on the study of words and formal languages.
 A formal language is any set of symbols and combinations of symbols that people use to communicate information.